Difference Between Civil War and Revolution

 Parameters of ComparisonCivil WarRevolution

-LengthNo specified length can exceed for decadesIt comes to rest within a year as government has to take steps to maintain the economy.
+LengthNo specified length can exceed decadesIt comes to rest within a year as the government has to take steps to maintain the economy.

-ViolenceViolence and use of weapons are involvedViolence is generally not involved
+ViolenceViolence and the use of weapons are involvedViolence is not involved

-Parties InvolvedDifferent socio groupsMobilization of citizens of the country against government
+Parties InvolvedDifferent socio groupsMobilization of citizens of the country against the government

 What is Civil War?

 The Civil War is also known as intrastate war by the other names.
-Is a war that is fought between the different social, ethnic, or religious group with different opinions to achieve a particular goal.
+It is a war fought between different social, ethnic, or religious groups with different opinions to achieve a particular goal.

 Civil War isn’t a very defined term in the books of history.

-Still, one of the possible definitions that were given by James Fearon is Civil War is a violent conflict within a country that is generally fought among organized groups such groups in a changing the existing government policies act or any law that they might feel opposed towards.
+Still, one of the possible definitions given by James Fearon is Civil War is a violent conflict within a country that is fought among organized groups, such groups changing the existing government policies act or any law they might feel opposed towards.

-The intensity of any Civil War between the countries is calculated by the kind of damage caused to the economy or the country itself and to whom the rights were allotted in the end.
+The intensity of any Civil War between the countries is calculated by the damage caused to the economy or the country itself and to whom the rights were allotted.

-Civil War causes a lot of disturbance in the system in the working of any country as it leads to bloodshed, violence, and the killing of thousands and thousands of people.
+Civil War caused a lot of disturbance in the system in the working of any country as it led to bloodshed, violence, and the killing of thousands and thousands of people.

 There are many possible explanations and reasons why a Civil War takes place.
-The very evaluated reasons are the greed that is individual seeking to maximize the profits.
+The very evaluated reasons are the greed that individuals seek to maximize profits.

-The grievance is a social and political unstable equilibrium.
+The grievance is a social and politically unstable equilibrium.
 And opportunities are social inequality and poverty operation.

-The ultimate achieving goal for a Civil War is different for every ethnic group that has ever fought, for example, the American Civil War that was fought between the slavery and non-slavery groups to abolish slavery.
+The ultimate achieving goal of a Civil War is different for every ethnic group that has ever fought; for example, the American Civil War was fought between the slavery and non-slavery groups to abolish slavery.

 Civil War starts with the spark when two groups with differences meet.
-That ultimately leads to the spark growing and growing lead into politically unstable equilibrium falling economy, bloodshed, violence, and even deaths.
+That ultimately leads to the spark growing and growing into a politically unstable equilibrium, falling economy, bloodshed, violence, and even deaths.

 civil war